What is the legal definition of domestic abuse in South Dakota?

 What protections can I get in a protection order?

-• order the abuser to avoid all personal contact with you;
+- avoid all personal contact and communication with you;

-• order the abuser to move out of and/or stay away from your home, business, school or other locations;
+- move out of and stay away from your home, business, school, or other locations;

-• order the abuser to stop all harassing, threatening and violent behavior;
+- stop all harassing, threatening, and violent behavior;

 In which county can I file for a protection order?